Audit your E2E coverage

 not the component name, but what the user is trying to accomplish.

-Claude Code walked the file tree, read the route components, matched them against the test files, and produced something we hadn't had before: a journey map with coverage status.
+Claude Code walked the file tree, read the route components, matched them against the test files, and produced something we hadn't had before: a journey map with coverage status next to each entry.

 The output looked roughly like this: